 Other programs may become available in the future; call us or check our website for updates.

 Our mission is to successfully integrate Slavic-speaking immigrants and refugees into Oregon and southwest Washington communities by providing services that increase independence, enable economic self-sufficiency, and improve mental and physical well-being.
 We are currently the only agency that works exclusively with the Slavic-speaking population in Multnomah, Clackamas, Washington and Marion Counties in Oregon, and Clark County in southwest Washington.

 Slavic Oregon Social Services has been fulfilling its mission in many different areas.
 Strong partnerships with local social services agencies, victim service and healthcare providers, and government agencies have been a great asset in pursuing our goals.
 Our experienced bilingual and bicultural staff is another invaluable asset, allowing us to identify and meet the needs of the Slavic-speaking population.
 Strong working relationships with the Slavic-speaking community that we have been forging since 1994 enable us to build high levels of mutuality, respect and trust, and provide culturally-appropriate and language-specific services that have a meaningful impact.

 All our services are free and confidential.

-Ecumenical Ministries of Oregon's Russian Oregon Social Services operates its program, services and activities in compliance with federal nondiscrimination laws.
+Ecumenical Ministries of Oregon's Slavic Oregon Social Services operates its program, services and activities in compliance with federal nondiscrimination laws.
 No person shall, on the basis of race, color, national origin (including limited English proficiency), disability, religion, sex, gender identity, sexual orientation or age, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any of our programs.
 Download Civil Rights Fact Sheet.